island-lang/island-lang.github.io/README.md

 	first, last given items => nothing, nothing
 ```

 Notice how **mapping rules can be shared by multiple properties** simultaneously.
-This also implies that in order to compute any single property that’s included in the rule, all remaining properties would be computed as well.
+This also implies that in order to compute any single property that’s included in the rule, all remaining properties have to be computed as well.

 ## Stream properties

-Properties can also generate a stream of values.
+A property may also generate a stream of values.

 ...TODO...